nmalacarne/nmalacarne.github.io/_posts/2015-04-03-ssh-into-hostgator.md

 This generates a file which contains a list of all valid keys that are allowed access to our server.

-The next step is to generate keys locally (if you already have a id\_rsa.pub file in your ~/.ssh directory, please skip this step):
+The next step is to generate keys locally (if you already have a *id\_rsa.pub* file in your *~/.ssh* directory, please skip this step):

 {% highlight bash %}
   $ ssh-keygen -t rsa -C "your.email@your-domain.com"
 {% endhighlight %}

-This command will generate a new public key file in your ~/.ssh directory.
-Next, we need to copy the key from our local ~/.ssh/id\_rsa.pub file into the ~/.ssh/authorized\_keys file on our remote server.
+This command will generate a new public key file in your *~/.ssh directory*.
+Next, we need to copy the key from our local *~/.ssh/id\_rsa.pub* file into the *~/.ssh/authorized\_keys* file on our remote server.
 You can use a terminal editor such as vi/vim, a GUI based editor such as GEdit, or command line utilities such as xclip to accomplish this task.

-Once our public key has been added to ~/.ssh/authorized\_keys, we can set up a SSH configuration locally to automate the fact that we will be logging in via a public key on port 2222.
-We do this by creating/editing our local ~/.ssh/config file to look like this:
+Once our public key has been added to *~/.ssh/authorized\_keys*, we can set up a SSH configuration locally to automate the fact that we will be logging in via a public key on port 2222.
+We do this by creating/editing our local *~/.ssh/config* file to look like this:

 {% highlight bash linenos %}